-I am an Assistant Professor in the Department of Political Science and Public Administration at the University of North Florida, an Honorary Fellow at the Southasia Institute of Advanced Studies in Nepal, and a Research Fellow of the Earth System Governance Project.
-I am also a 2016-17 U.S. Fulbright Scholar to Sri Lanka.
+I am an Associate Professor in the Department of Political Science and Public Administration at the University of North Florida, Honorary Fellow at the Southasia Institute of Advanced Studies in Nepal, and Research Fellow of the Earth System Governance Project.
+I am also a 2016-17 U.S. Fulbright Scholar to Sri Lanka and a recipient of a 2016-2017 Outstanding Undergraduate Teaching Award at UNF.
 In 2015, I was a Visiting Scholar-in-Residence in Global Environmental Constitutionalism at Widener University Delaware Law School.
-My research focuses on environmental law and politics in the developing world.
+My research focuses on environmental politics, human rights, and technology.
+My work has appeared in Global Environmental Politics, International Environmental Agreements, Journal of Environment and Development, Journal of Human Rights and the Environment, Journal of Human Rights Practice, Review of Policy Research, Sustainability Science, and Transnational Environmental Law, among others.
+I am the author of The Global Emergence of Constitutional Environmental Rights (Routledge 2017).
 I hold a B.A. in Political Science from the University of Florida, an M.A. in Climate and Society from Columbia University, and an M.A. and Ph.D. in Political Science from UC Irvine.
-My work has appeared in Critical Discourse Studies, International Environmental Agreements, Journal of Environmental Law and Litigation, Journal of Human Rights and the Environment, Review of Policy Research, Sustainability Science, and Transnational Environmental Law.
-I run Enviro Rights Map, a Google maps-based resource which catalogs constitutional environmental rights throughout the world.
-My hobbies include cooking, blogging, and competitive running.
+I run Enviro Rights Map, a Google Maps-based website that catalogs constitutional environmental rights around the world.